 THINGS TO DO ON YOUR MALTA HOLIDAY

 Although Malta holidays aren’t noted for its sandy beaches, the rocky coastline and clear waters are a mecca for diving and snorkelling enthusiasts.
 Sailing, windsurfing and kitesurfing are on the water sport menu too, together with banana boats and jetskis.

 One of Malta's main attractions is its fascinating history, spanning over 6000 years and covering everything from the Knights of Saint John to the Second World War.
 An efficient bus service enables you to easily visit the island's various historical sites, or take a guided tour to find out more.

-For shopping and culture, head to Valletta and Sliema.
-Take a boat trip to the neighbouring island of Gozo, for sperb beaches and tranquilty.
-Families should head to the Popeye Village Fun Park in Mellieha Bay.
+For shopping and culture on your holiday to Malta, head to Valletta and Sliema.
+Take a boat trip to the neighbouring island of Gozo, for sperb beaches and tranquility.
+Families should head to the Popeye Village Fun Park in Mellieha Bay, on Malta’s west coast.
 Visit the TaQuali Crafts Village to watch local artisans at work and buy filigree jewellery, lace, glass and other traditional handicrafts.
 Carnivals and fiestas bring Malta's towns to life throughout the summer months.